菜单

 Case Study #2: In Vivo Efficacy Studies Using Dextran Sulfate Sodium (DSS)-Induced Colitis Model

-This case study evaluates the efficacy of an antibody treatment in a DSS-induced colitis model, a well-established preclinical model for inflammatory bowel disease (IBD).
+This case study evaluates the efficacy of an antibody treatment in the DSS-induced colitis model, a well-established preclinical model for inflammatory bowel disease (IBD).

 Case Study #3: Dulaglutide in Diet-induced obesity (DIO) model for Preclinical Efficacy Testing